-Decline to approve the nomination as it doesn't meet the NRHP requirements, Ventura County has opposed it, and approval would violate CEQA.
-Declare that the site needs to be fully cleaned up and restored to the condition it was in before being so severely polluted, as required in the cleanup agreements with the State of California, and that after such cleanup is completed, a new nomination can be considered.
+Decline to approve the nomination as it doesn't meet the NRHP requirements.
+Declare that the site needs to be fully cleaned up and restored to the condition it was in before being so severely polluted, as required in the cleanup agreements that Ventura County has long supported, and that after such cleanup is completed, a new nomination can be considered.